 Economy labels for envelopes

 During the Second World War and in the years of austerity afterwards, it was common to save on notepaper and reuse envelopes with what were called economy labels.
 These were brown paper, gummed on the back and of a size and shape to stick round a used envelope and take the new address and postage stamp - see the picture.

 How economy labels were used

 When a letter was received, it had to be split carefully along the top and not torn.
-Then, for the next use it was resealed with what was called an 'economy label' - see the picture.
-Such economy labels were readily available in shops.
+Then, for the next use it was resealed with an economy label

-Businesses, particularly those which sent out invoices and required cheques in payment, continued to use economy labels for some years.
+Businesses, particularly those which sent out invoices requiring cheques or postal orders in payment often included economy labels for replies.
 These were ready printed with the return address and were often ready stamped or franked.

 Economy labels were too lightweight to affect postage costs.

 Postage by weight: air mail stationery for cheaper postage overseas